-The problem with foreigners in Cambodia during the time of a pandemic is that there is very little information available for foreigners to know what is going on and what the next step is.
-It is left to one’s own assumptions and findings to know what to do next.
-What is given is some standard leaflet which does not clarify anything and there were no Cambodian officials were around to give any briefings on what to do next to us.
+The problem with foreigners in Cambodia during the time of a pandemic is that there is very little information available for them to know what is going on and what the next step will be.
+Often it is left to one’s own assumptions and “google” findings to know what to do next.
+What is given is some standard leaflet which does not clarify anything and there were no Cambodian officials were around to give any briefings on what to do next.

 Read the earlier posts:-

 So What’s Next?

 We went down and checked out from the designated hotel and since the first COVID19 test was confirmed negative, it seems that we are free to go anywhere.
 However, we are reminded to do self-isolation and on the 13th day to go to the COVID19 test centre and do the 2nd COVID19 test.
 If the 2nd COVID19 test shows negative, then we can end our self-isolation and can go to work.
 On the other hand, if it shows positive, then we will need to spend our time at the Cambodian Government hospital until we recover (the cost will not be cheap).

 The problem with self-isolation is that although we are locked ourselves in the hotel room, we still need to go out for food, groceries and laundry services.
 There is no room food delivery unlike earlier in the first designated hotel.

 So we agreed that as much as possible, we will spend more time in our rooms to minimise any exposures before the 2nd COVID19 test.
 Further with wifi and mobile data, we can still work on the project without the need to step out and go to the customer’s office.

 However, we do keep an eye on other options of food available once the self-isolation ends like a good bowl of hot Bak Kut Teh – it has always been my comfort food for me on the weekends (also for the whole family) back in Malaysia.

 Our Second Hotel